KaushalJadhav/BANA/README.md

 ## To-do

 - Add the code flow link
-- Complete the tables
-- Bash command for calculating mAP
 - Add code for Evaluation of Stage2 VOC to COCO